abhishekpanigrahi1996/distil-blog/blog.md

 ------

+It might feel natural to think that the better the teacher, the better the distilled student.
+However, a persistent challenge in practice is that a better teacher (a better performing model) does not always yield a better student, possibly due to a “capacity gap” ([Mirzadeh et al. 2019](https://arxiv.org/abs/1902.03393), [Busbridge et al.’24](https://arxiv.org/abs/2502.08606)).

 ## Faster training with progressive distillation

 A common mitigation is to let the student progressively distill from increasingly more performant teachers, which was recently used to train [Gemini Flash] (https://arxiv.org/abs/2403.05530).
 In our work, we consider a particular form of progressive distillation which trains the student using outputs from intermediate checkpoints of the teacher.
 Figure 1 shows an example where the intermediate checkpoints are chosen at regular intervals.